 This is the first hanger, the one you entered.
 It’s composed of earlier aviation history and aircraft from WWI, WWII, Korean War, and some later artifacts.
 It’s main exhibit is the Boeing B-29 Superfortress in the center of the hanger, but has so much more, including collections of uniforms, models, dioramas, and, of course, aircraft.
 You can get inside some of the aircraft, e.g., the bomb bay to the B-29.

-When we entered here we were introduced to today’s docent.
-I could totally have his name wrong, but I believe it might have been John Henry?
-Anyway, I’ll just call him “John” for ease of discussion.
+When we entered here we were introduced to today’s docent, his name John Hill.
 John was quite knowledgeable and gave us a great overview of the place.
 He actually spent a fair amount of time with us and we ran into him multiple times as we wandered about.
 One of the cool things he mentioned was an actual copy of the WWII Japanese Instrument of Surrender on display, which is the actual surrender document with the Japanese—it is one of three on public display (the other two are displayed at Washington, D.C.
 National Archives, and the other I think he said he thought was in England somewhere).
 He said there are a total of six copies of the Instrument of Surrender.

 Like the Civil War, WWII stuff always heavily resonates with me.
 I feel it’s because two of my reincarnations were in these two conflicts, as I’ve detailed over the years.
 So when I came upon a downed B-17 diorama it just grabbed the heck out of me.
 All-things WWII affect me this way.
 I am no fan of war and I don’t focus on it with my visits to these kinds of places, but I am heavily fascinated by the aircraft, history, and people of the era.
 So I…hovered…about the WWII section a bit, taking in the, well…haunting reminders?…of that era.
 It’s quite a creepy feeling.